Skip to content

 Agent Accounts ship with three admin-scoped resources that control how mail is handled on the account level:

-• Rules match inbound messages by sender and run actions (block, mark_as_spam, assign_to_folder, and more).
+• Rules match inbound mail and outbound sends using sender fields, recipient fields, and outbound.type, then run actions like block, mark_as_spam, assign_to_folder, archive, or trash.

 • Lists are typed collections of domains, TLDs, or addresses that rules reference through the in_list operator.